rapPayne/AgileGadgets-com/src/pages/blog/mcp-primer.md

 ---

 ## Final thoughts on MCP
-This overview and set of examples should be enough to give you a good understanding of how MCP works.
+This super quick overview and examples are enough to give you a good understanding of how MCP works.
 We made no attempt to cover every detail of MCP here.
 For all the official details, visit the <a href="https://modelcontextprotocol.io/docs/getting-started/intro" target="_blank" rel="noopener noreferrer">official MCP site</a>.

 Thank God for MCP!
 It is going to make communication between LLMs and tools doable and enable agentic AI and more capable generative AI something that any of us can write.